msimecek/Desktop-Chatbot/README.md

 ![](Images/tray-menu.png)

+> This project was built in cooperation with a real customer.
+Read the whole story [on my blog](http://codez.deedx.cz/projects/desktop-chatbot/).

 ## How to build it

 This app is built using Electron and TypeScript.
 To be able to edit and build it, you need to install: